 Jeffrey T. Kerby, PhD

-The concept of scale is at the interface of many of my research questions, linking the ecological dynamics of individuals and communities to broader regions, particularly in the context of climate change.
-In addition to satellite-derived data, I incorporate quantitative time-lapse photography and small unmanned aerial systems (sUAS) to bridge observational gaps in field data through both time and space.
+The concept of scale unites many of my research themes, linking the ecological dynamics of individuals and communities to broader regions, particularly in the context of climate change.
+In addition to field observations and satellite-derived data, I incorporate quantitative time-lapse and drone photography to explore traditional concepts in ecology from fresh and previously unaccessible perspectives.